 The wrong employee can also have a negative impact on company morale.
 Their lack of expertise can slow down projects, frustrate good employees, and could even hurt company culture.

-A bad background report isn’t just inconvenient, it can actually open you up to a lawsuit.
+An incomplete background report isn’t just inconvenient; it can open you up to an adverse action lawsuit.
 If you wrongfully deny employment or a promotion based on inaccurate background check results, the applicant could file a class action lawsuit against you.

 Here are a few steps that will help you get the best report possible:

 In some industries, background checks are required by local, state, or federal statutes.
 Education, healthcare, and government are a few industries that require background checks.
-In these cases, you could be hit with penalties for not complying with the law.
+In these cases, you could be hit with a negligent hiring lawsuit for not doing your due diligence.

 This is where having a trusted background check partner can make a real difference.
 They’ll be able to help you choose the right background check for your industry and region.
 Taking this step will help you maintain the trust of employees and clients, as well as avoid bad PR from penalties.

 The reports that are important for one industry may not be necessary for another.
-So it’s important to understand what each report will show you.
+To make the right decision for your business, it’s important to understand what each report will show you.

 Now let’s dive into what each report in your pre-employment screening covers.